Doom and Gloom Special (Part 1)

 The Global Economic Gloom/crisis/crunch/etc

-Right now the Global Economic Crisis is, not surprisingly, big news so we are fed daily dollops of grim news: job cuts, business closures, house prices falling, falling profits, and consumers and running scared rather than shopping.
+Right now the Global Economic Crisis is big news so we are fed daily dollops of grim news: job cuts, business closures, house prices falling, falling profits, and consumers and running scared rather than shopping.
 And you can bet that there will be ever more gloomy predictions and reports for at least the next few months.

 This will continue until a serious plane crash, terrorist atrocity, or natural calamity steals the headlines for a week or so.
 And you can bet that already there is that other trusty perennial The Annual Great Winter Flu Scare story waiting in the wings, just in case, to boost the ratings and advertising and sales.